Surfshark Review: Is It Any Good?

 - Slow speeds on Windows

-Using a VPN isn’t the only way to protect yourself online.
-Check out our list of the best digital security practices for more tried and tested methods.
+Quick reminder: A VPN isn’t the only way to protect yourself online.
+Check out our guide to digital security and safety practices for ways to supplement your VPN and provide a more comprehensive approach.

 Surfshark FAQs